If you want to learn how to grow sweet potatoes, I can show you in 5 simple steps! You’ll have your own sweet potatoes in no time!

 I call the sweet potato the beginner vegetable because it is perfect for any color thumb; green, black, brown or new.
 This is also a great vegetable to grow with your children for a school project or 4-H.

-Change the water a couple of times a week with purified water
+- Change the water every couple of days with purified water

 When your potato starts to grow a plant on the topside and the roots look well established in the cup, it is time to separate the slips.

-Step #4- Removing The Slips from the Sweet Potato
+Step #4- Removing The Slips from the Potato